PersonaIam/personatestnet/README.md

 ## Details

-This is a fork from Lisk with the following features:
+This is a fork from Ark with the following features:
 - Removed sidechains (deprecated in favor of smartbridge)
 - Removed custom node version
 - Removed UI for stability and security reasons